TuspeDesign/NGINX-Settings/README.md

 NGINX does not support the Brotli and PageSpeed modules by default, so here's a complete NGINX installation with a script to activate them.

-Run `mod-preinstall` before upgrading NGINX or add `mod-apt` to the apt system if using Debian / Ubuntu.

 ```Shell
 ln -s /etc/nginx/mod-apt /etc/apt/apt.conf.d/05nginxmodules
 ```